sinantan/TechRSS/README.md

-# tekno-feed
+# TechRSS
-teknofeed is a rss feed reader of popular turkish technology blogs.
+TechRSS is a rss feed reader of popular turkish technology blogs.